eulerou/Fair-Pricing-of-ABRC/README.md

 # Assumption

 Throughout the project, it is assumed that the daily lowest prices of underlying stocks follow a correlated Geometric Brownian Motions with parameters estimated by 3-year historical data.
 Coupon payments are quarterly compounded and priced are discounted continuously by risk-free rate under time convention actual/360.
+Parameters of CIR model are estimated by OLS using 3-year historical data of U.S. 1Y TSY.

 # Product Description